 Equine Assisted Therapy

-Do you have an interest in taking your love of horses and combining it with your love of helping others?
+Do you have an interest in taking your love of horse care and combining it with your love of helping others?

-Now you can with a minor in equine assisted therapy.
-New for the fall of 2012, the equine assisted therapy minor offers a course of study that combines elements of education, mental health and organizational leadership.
+Now you can with a minor in equine assisted therapy from The Woods, one of only 20 equestrian colleges in the nation to a Bachelor of Science degree in equine studies.
+The equine assisted therapy minor offers a course of study that combines elements of education, mental health and organizational leadership.

 Horse-riding skills are not required for students in this minor.
-While previous experience with horses is helpful in your choice to study equine assisted therapy, you can begin with any level of knowledge about horses.
+While previous experience with horse training and horse care is helpful in your choice to study equine assisted therapy, you can begin with any level of knowledge about horses.